 Buffalo chicken dip fully mixed in a glass bowl, showing a thick, creamy texture with visible chicken and cheese throughout.

-Key Ingredients in our Buffalo Chicken Dip Obsession
+Key Ingredients in This Buffalo Chicken Dip Recipe

 Wine Pairings

-Why it Works: Slight sweetness tames the heat from the hot sauce, while high acidity cuts through all the creaminess.
-Off-dry Riesling is your MVP when dairy meets spice.
+Why it Works: Slight sweetness tames the heat from the hot sauce, while bright acidity cuts through all the creamy richness.
+Off-dry Riesling is one of the best wines you can pour when spicy food meets dairy.

 Tasting Notes: Green apple, lime, honeysuckle, slate